Hong Kong Job Search

 The most efficient ways to find work in Hong Kong Special Administrative Region are through recruitment agencies, recruiters and employers on the Internet, local newspaper classifieds, job-related trade magazines and recruitment agents.
 Thursday and Saturday editions of Hong Kong’s newspapers often have expanded classified sections.

 In the effective Hong Kong job search, you should complement online job search by methods that are more traditional because Jobs in Hong Kong are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Hong Kong work are not advertised at all and are filled through referrals or networking.
+More than half of all Hong Kong work is not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 Quite often, with Hong Kong job search, it is not what you know but whom you know